0k/web_m2x_options/README.rst

 Description
 -----------

-This modules modifies "many2one" form fields so as to add some new display control options.
+This modules modifies "many2one" and "many2manytags" form fields so as to add some new display control options.

-** New: support many2manytags widget ! **
+**New: support many2manytags widget !**

-** New: support global option management with ir.config_parameter ! **
+**New: support global option management with ir.config_parameter !**

 Options provided includes possibility to remove "Create..." and/or "Create and Edit..." entries from many2one drop down.
 You can also change default number of